 Tonnage increases related to COVID-19 are expected to continue in 2021, while revenues from the blue box remain depressed.
 The department has budgeted to reduce the impact on the tax levy by drawing down a waste management stabilization reserve.
-The same approach will be used to keep total net operating costs at an expected \$56.0 million in 2022.
+The same approach will be used to keep total net operating costs at \$56.0 million by 2022.